akirataguchi115/hyforms/README.md

 - Run `npm install` to install the node packages.
 - Run `npm start` to run the UI

+### For a small demo on the basics of the application, please refer to the instrutions [here](https://github.com/barunespadhy/hyforms/blob/main/staticfiles/instructions.pdf)

 ### Number of hours dedicated:

 | Task                                                    | Hours  |